All Episodes

 Don't blame others.

-Uh you know, the the little riff I did on our enemy is not baby milk formula.
+The little riff I did on our enemy is not baby milk formula.

-Uh enemy is not uh shaving cream.
+Enemy is not shaving cream.

-He urged people to reject the insulting idea that corruption is somehow part of Kenyan culture to stand up to speak out against injustices.
+He urged people to reject the insulting idea that corruption is somehow part of Kenyan culture, to stand up, to speak out against injustices.

 During his speech on Monday, Obama laid out tough prescriptions for Africa's ills, calling for government cutbacks, more openness, less ethnic politics.